-New bathroom-use regulations have been instituted in Great Valley School District's four elementary schools as well as in the middle school and high school, Superintendent Alan Lonoconus announced at a school board work session Monday night.
+New bathroom-use regulations have been instituted in Great Valley School District's four elementary schools as well as in the and , Superintendent Alan Lonoconus announced at a school board work session Monday night.
 Some bathrooms are now designated "students only" and "adults only" in each of the four district elementary schools.

 At a Dec.
 22 meeting with parents, school board president David Barratt said the board would provide a monthly update on its progress in terms of policy and procedural changes.

 The change in bathroom policies announced Jan.
 9 was what one parent called "the low-hanging fruit" in the series of changes the district must undertake.

 In each elementary school, at least some bathrooms have been designated "students only" and "adults only."
 From the information provided by Lonoconus, it seems that is the only elementary school where certain bathrooms remain open for both students and adults.
 Most are designated "students only" or "adults only," but the gym lobby bathrooms at Sugartown are available for students as well as all visitors to the school.

 In the secondary schools, staff have been told to use the designated staff bathrooms whenever possible.
 When it is necessary to use a student bathroom, male teachers should use stalls instead of urinals.

 Lonoconus said after the meeting that these new regulations are only procedural guidelines, not yet board policy.
 Therefore, if a staff member were to break the rule and use a student bathroom, the consequences would be at the discretion of the school principal.

 A PDF document provided by the school district, attached to this article, includes Lonoconus's remarks and more details on bathroom protocol changes in each elementary school.

 Lewis's preliminary hearing was scheduled for Dec.
 28, but has been delayed until Jan.
 30. The district has no other information on either the police investigation or legal proceedings, Lonoconus said.